 It’s this combination of the Magtein nutrient and high-tech encapsulation/delivery system (Licaps®) which makes the supplement an outstanding magnesium-supporting solution for you.

-- Leakage – Uses an innovative hermetical sealing process...
+- Leakage – Uses an innovative hermetic sealing process

-- Tampering – By creating an airtight capsule, it’s almost impossible to open a Licaps capsule without leaving noticeable visible damage...
+- Tampering – By creating an airtight capsule, it’s almost impossible to open a Licaps® capsule without leaving visible damage

 With this high-quality delivery and encapsulation system, combined with the high-quality mineral ingredients of Magtein, I truly believe that Magnesium Threonate is one supplement you should consider adding to your overall healthy diet.

-Don't Let Aging Put the Brakes on Fully Enjoying Your Life
+Don't Let Poor Lifestyle Choices Put the Brakes on Fully Enjoying Your Life

-There are many things you can do to slow the normal signs of aging.* I'm living proof as I approach 60, of how you can live your life to its full potential if you make intelligent lifestyle adjustments as you go.
+Now that I’ve reached age 60, I'm living proof of how you can live your life to its full potential if you make intelligent lifestyle adjustments as you go.

 And this could be one of those times to make another well-informed adjustment.
 Even though you may eat a diet rich in magnesium, it's still possible to come up short.
 That's where Magnesium Threoneate can help.

-And the amazing thing... at only $34.97 for a 30-day supply, it’s one of the most practical ways I know of to help balance your overall intake of this vital mineral... and it’s so easy to take regardless of how busy your schedule gets.
-It’s a simple “add” to your overall successful aging and lifestyle strategy.*
+It’s one of the most practical ways I know of to help balance your overall intake of this vital mineral.
+And it’s so easy to take regardless of how busy your schedule gets.
+It’s a simple ’add’ to support your overall healthy lifestyle strategy.*

 Order Magnesium Threonate today to start taking advantage of everything that this phenomenal mineral has to offer.*